mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Battle?
 Whatever battles Ginnu fought, thi died and is forgotten.
 I am _Annu_, one without a name."

-"Annu," I repeated but did not understand.
+"Annu..."
+I repeated but did not understand.
 A pendant around hae neck caught my eye and unraveled my curiosity.
 I took a closer look to make sure it was the genuine article.

 "You knew...
 Melna?"
 I asked.